moderndatacompany/dataos.info/docs/products/data_product/recipes/ci_cd.md

 ### **8. Error fixes**

-- If an error occurs during the push due to a large file size, navigate to your repository settings.
+- If an error occurs during the push due to a large file size, navigate to the repository settings.
 Under **Repository details**, open the **Advanced** dropdown, uncheck the “Block pushes with files over 100MB” option, and save the changes.
 Then push again.

     <center>
     <img src="/products/data_product/recipes/ci_cd/error_shell.png" alt="Talos" style="width:50rem; border: 1px solid black;" />